MrGauz/QuestBot/README.md

 # 🤖 QuestBot

+> 👷‍♂️ The project is under construction, a proper README will be added soon.

 A C#-based Telegram bot for interactive communication with a soulless machine.

 As is, it was used for creating a series of quizes for my best friend as a challenge for his Birthday.
 However, since it can send messages based on pre-defined triggers, it can be used for other human-machine communicative purposes.